Codeception/Codeception/docs/modules/Db.md

 * ssl_verify_server_cert - disables certificate CN verification (MySQL specific, @see http://php.net/manual/de/ref.pdo-mysql.php)
 * ssl_cipher - list of one or more permissible ciphers to use for SSL encryption (MySQL specific, @see http://php.net/manual/de/ref.pdo-mysql.php#pdo.constants.mysql-attr-cipher)
 * databases - include more database configs and switch between them in tests.
+* initial_queries - list of queries to be executed right after connection to the database has been initiated, i.e. creating the database if it does not exist or preparing the database collation

 ## Example